bjolarge/koinsaveproject/README.md

 #make a request to deposit endpoint on transaction to add money
 #make a request to a transfer endpoint on transaction controller to send
 money to other user in the db
+For rate limiting, I added throttle globally in the app module as a security mechanism to prevent request abuse I also have in place class-validator and transformer to prevent wrong data types from being entered into the DB

 #To run unit test to test the transaction use:

-For rate limiting, I added throtle globally
+Note: I mocked the test because the tester would not have access to my testing DB

 npm run test -- transactions.controller.spec.ts
 npm run test -- transactions.service.spec.ts